miguelfdez99/MyOutlet/docs/ci.md

 - language: specifies the language I use.
 Minimal in this case.
 [Minimal](https://docs.travis-ci.com/user/languages/minimal-and-generic/) is optimized to be faster and use less disk space.
 Also, it contains Docker.

--script: run the build script. $TRAVIS_BUILD_DIR is an environment variable wich indicates the absolute path to the directory where the repository being built has been copied on the worker.
+- script: run the build script. $TRAVIS_BUILD_DIR is an environment variable wich indicates the absolute path to the directory where the repository being built has been copied on the worker.

-Previously I have the pull command to my image but it doesn't need it since Travis pull the image if it doesn't find it locally.
+Previously I had the pull command to my image but it doesn't need it since Travis pull the image if it doesn't find it locally.
 This is what Travis does:

 ~~~
 $ docker run -t -v $TRAVIS_BUILD_DIR:/test miguelfdez99/myoutlet